 I ❤ my friends more than words can describe.
 I wasn’t really happy with my lifestyle and habits in my junior years of university, and I believe a large part of that has to do with the people I surrounded myself with.
 Now, I have a small group of about five to six very close friends that have helped me change myself and life for the better.

-I really like walking outside at night.
-It’s my thinking and reflecting time (as if I don’t think enough already).
+I really like walking outside at night; it’s my thinking and reflecting time.
 I’m also absolutely crazy about driving through tunnels when it’s raining hard; there’s a split second of silence that ensues while you’re passing through that is very cherished by me.

 My absolute greatest goal in life is to commit the entire Qu’ran (Muslim holy scripture) to memory – all 600 pages of it.
 My grandfather memorized it when he was 12 years old, and so did his brother.
 The blind have memorized it.
 The young (as young as three years old) have memorized it.
 The old (older than 80 years old) have memorized it.
 Even the mentally disabled have memorized it.
-What’s most amazing is that most of those who’ve memorized it don’t even speak or understand the language in which they’ve memorize it – colloquial/classic Arabic.
-Take a school in Pakistan, for example, a country in which the national language is Urdu and produced 63,556 memorizers of the Qur’an in 2013 alone.
-God willing, I hope to complete its memorization by the time I’m 30.
+What’s most amazing is that most of those who’ve memorized it don’t even speak or understand the language in which they’ve memorized it – colloquial/classic Arabic.
+I hope to complete my memorization before I’m 30.